 Why... |

 . . . do you write for children?
-I was not an avid reader as a child, but I do remember connecting with a few books.
-These few stand-outs showed me the joy of reading.
-I may not be able to change the world with my stories, but I hope to write stories that bring a little magic to some readers out there.
+I have always enjoyed connecting with children, and one way is through books.
+I wasn't an avid reader as a child, but I discovered a few stand-out books that made me feel understood and showed me the joy of reading.
+I hope my stories bring a little of that magic to some readers out there.

 |